Skip to content

 Ages 3-5 (Preschool)

-Developmentally: Fantasy vs. reality blurred.
-May not fully understand "lying" yet.
-Teach: Simple truth: "We tell the truth.
-Lying = saying something that's not true.
-God wants us to be honest."
-When they lie, correct gently: "That's not what happened.
-Let's tell the TRUTH."
+Developmentally: Fantasy and reality are blurred.
+May not fully understand 'lying' yet.
+Teach: Simple truth: 'We tell the truth.
+Lying means saying something that's not true.
+God wants us to be honest.'
+When they lie, correct gently: 'That's not what happened.
+Let's tell the TRUTH.'
 Praise honesty enthusiastically.

 2